im-tesla/EverydayWallpaper/README.md

 1. Run the application.
 2. Right-click the tray icon to see the current wallpaper and exit option.
-3. The application will update the wallpaper automatically every 30 minutes.
+3. The application will update the wallpaper automatically everyday.

 ## Code Overview